moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ---
-title: 'Create:IDE Group'
+title: 'Create:Remote Development Group'
 description: >-
-  The IDE Group is part of the Create Stage.
+  The Remote Development Group is part of the Create Stage.
 We focus on multiple categories:
   Workspaces and the Web IDE.
 ---